MSc Contemporary Nursing

 About this course

-This programme enables nurses to undertake a range of clinical and professional modules that reflect their current Continuing Professional Development needs.
+This programme enables nurses and nursing associates to undertake a range of clinical and professional modules that reflect their current Continuing Professional Development needs.
 The MSc Contemporary Nursing will develop the students’ knowledge and skills in leadership, teaching, and/or management and promote the use of evidence and technology to improve nursing care in innovative ways.

 Course structure